SupItsZaire/rockbox-cover-art-fixer/README.md

 - **FLAC Cover Extraction:** Extracts cover images embedded in FLAC files and saves them as JPEGs.
 - **MP3 Album Cover Processing:** Retrieves album cover information from MP3 files and processes them.
 - **Standardized Cover Images:** Ensures cover images are in a standardized format (e.g., baseline JPEG, 200x200 pixels).
+- **Selectable Preferred Cover** If there are more is more than one image in an album folder, the user can choose the preferred one!

 ## Prerequisites